Why develop a startup in Serbia?

 1. Be part of a success-driven ecosystem

 The Serbian startup scene is rapidly developing, but it is far from being saturated.
 Hence, it provides a good business opportunity for new and ambitious teams and companies.
 The Financial Times also wrote about “the hunger” of Serbian tech entrepreneurs for success, comparing the Belgrade startup scene with that in Berlin.
-The Serbian IT sector accounts for about 6% of the GDP, with generated exports of EUR 1.4 million in 2019, which is a 55% increase compared to 2017.
-According to Eurostat data, the sector employed 75,000 people in 2019, which is almost twice as many as in 2013.
+The Serbian IT sector accounts for about 10% of the GDP, with generated exports of EUR 2.7 bilion in 2022, marking a 45% increase compared to 2021.
+For the year 2023, IT service exports are expected to reach 3.8 billion euros.
 The Microsoft Development Centre in Belgrade claims that the quality of Serbian IT staff is similar to that in Seattle.

 Advanced e-Government services